disha4002/Pizza-Place-Sales-Analysis/README.md

 ## 🍕 Pizza Sales Dashboard
-## 📖 Overview <br>
+## 📖 Project Overview <br>
-This project showcases a Power BI dashboard analyzing sales performance of a pizza business.
-The dashboard is interactive, with slicers for filtering by date, pizza size, category, and name, and provides actionable insights into customer behavior, product performance, and revenue trends.
+## Project Background

+The Pizza Sales Database project focuses on analyzing transactional pizza sales data to understand sales performance, customer ordering patterns, product demand, and overall business performance.
+The dataset contains information about orders, pizzas, pizza categories, sizes, quantities, prices, and order dates and times.

+The project uses **SQL** to clean, explore, and analyze the data and answer key business questions such as which pizza categories and sizes perform best, which products generate the most revenue, how sales vary over time, and which periods experience the highest order volume.

+The analysis is designed to demonstrate how SQL can be used to transform raw transactional data into meaningful business insights that can support decisions related to product performance, pricing, inventory planning, and sales strategy.

 <br>
 The dashboard is structured into three main pages:
 <br>